techtolentino/digital-card/about.md

 ### Uprooting

-Leaving your family and friends behind is something I would've never dreamed of doing.
-The same goes for my wife.
+Leaving your family and friends behind is something we would've never dreamed of doing.
 Plus, everything and everyone that our boys knew was _in_ San Diego.
+But, after learning that I was accepted into a software development camp in Austin, TX, my wife and I made the life-altering decision to take the risk, sacrifice the comforts of being _at home_, and move.

+The transition was not easy, it wasn't cheap, and it didn't come without a ton of struggle.
+For once in our lives, we had no one - no family, no friends, no understanding of the landscape, and no idea how we'd make it work.
+All we had were each other and the hopes of a better opportunity and future.

+On the morning of March 2nd, 2014, we left the sunny west coast and bid farewell to San Diego.

+When we arrived, it was 28<sup> ºF</sup>...

 ### New heights